realA10001986/SID/README.md

 ### Connecting a TCD by wire

 >Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
-Therefore I strongly recommend a wireless BTTFN connection, see immediately below.
+A wireless connection over BTTFN/WiFi is much more powerful and therefore recommended over a wired connection.

 For a connection by wire, connect GND and GPIO on the SID's "Time Travel" connector to the TCD like in the table below: